- Conflict among two closely related peoples

 The answer to this question is answered by going back to the time when Messiah was anointed by Miryam at Bethany.

 Just six days before the Messiah was crucified in Jerusalem the Messiah was dining on Shabbat at Bethany, just after sunset on Friday, Nisan 8 (March 31, C.E.
 30), at the home of Lazarus, Martha and Miryam.
-Something happened that evening of Shabbat that likely cost the Savior of all humankind (Moshia HaOlam) His life:
+As providence would have it something happened that evening of Shabbat that likely cost *Moshia HaOlam his life:

-The Messiah openly rebuked his eldest disciple, His treasurer, Judas!
+The Messiah openly rebuked his most senior ranking disciple, his treasurer, the Elder Judas!

-Observation One.
+Observation #1.
 Judas was intending to betray Yeshua the Messiah already.
 He knew already that He was the enemy of the Messiah.
 How did he arrive at this understanding?
 Judas came to fully believe that the Messiah was his enemy when the Messiah called him a “devil.”
-Previously (twelve months before) the Messiah had said to the disciples:
+Previously (twelve months before) the Messiah had said to his disciples:

-Observation Two.
-Even though he was a Yehudi Judas Iscariot (like the Gentile Haman) was like his father the Devil who is a (betrayer) a liar, a thief, and a murderer (destroyer of life).
+Observation #2.
+Even though he was a Jew Judas Iscariot (like the Gentile Haman) was just like his (their) father the Devil who is a betrayer, a liar, a thief, and a murderer.